Storyflow Logo

 Category 2 assumes projects are primarily thinking problems.
 The execution is straightforward once you know what to do; the challenge is figuring out what to do.
 AI should augment strategic reasoning.

 Neither is universally right.
-But most people use Category 1 tools for Category 2 problems—and wonder why their projects feel chaotic despite meticulous task tracking.
+But most people use Category 1 tools for Category 2 problems, and wonder why their projects feel chaotic despite precise task tracking.

 Category 1: Task Automation Tools